myfreeweb/clj-bonecp-url/README.md

+# STOP RIGHT THERE

+[HikariCP](http://brettwooldridge.github.io/HikariCP/) is a new connection pool that's faster and smaller than BoneCP.
+There is [a Clojure wrapper](https://github.com/tomekw/hikari-cp) that doesn't seem to contain URL parsing code...
+You probably should take it from here but actually use it with HikariCP.

 Current [semantic](http://semver.org/) version:

 [![clojars version](https://clojars.org/clj-bonecp-url/latest-version.svg?raw=true)](https://clojars.org/clj-bonecp-url)

 # clj-bonecp-url

-A Clojure wrapper for [BoneCP](http://jolbox.com/), the best JDBC connection pool ([has impressive benchmarks](http://jolbox.com/index.html?page=http://jolbox.com/benchmarks.html), [is used by Play Framework](http://www.playframework.com/documentation/2.1.0/SettingsJDBC)).
+A Clojure wrapper for [BoneCP](http://jolbox.com/), a JDBC connection pooling library.
 Can parse URLs.
 Works with Heroku Postgres, even remotely (ie. doesn't lose SSL parameters from the URLs).